Perspective | How to turn on — and off! — a Zoom cat filter

 Turns out his computer was running software called Dell Webcam Central that can transform faces filmed through its webcam into avatars including a kitten, cat, baby and alien.
 Social media sleuths spotted Ponton’s particular kitty in Dell software, which the company later acknowledged.

 Video filters that augment and transform faces into cats, potatoes, pickles or whatevers became popular in the early days of the Snapchat app, where you could press and hold on your selfie to make magical things happen.
-The pandemic gave face filters a whole new life when people began looking for ways to liven up endless Zoom meetings.
+The coronavirus pandemic gave face filters a whole new life when people began looking for ways to liven up endless Zoom meetings.

-The software that does this is actually pretty advanced augmented reality, or AR, technology.
+The software that does this is pretty advanced augmented reality, or AR, technology.
 What that means for you: Newer computers can run the software needed to make this happen on a Zoom call, but some older ones don’t have the horsepower.

 There are several different ways to get filters on a Windows PC or Mac computer, depending on how fancy you want to be.
 Some are built into Zoom itself, and others require outside software like Snap Camera.
-The specific software that made Ponton’s cat face came with very old Dell computers and isn’t generally available or supported today.
+The specific software that made Ponton’s cat face came with Dell computers around 2009 and isn’t generally available or supported today.
 (I tried to find it myself.)

 But before you use any of these tricks, know this: Depending on your settings and outside software, Zoom may continue to show a filter you used in one call for your next one.
-Cat lawyer Ponton said he was using his assistant’s computer and believes her daughter may have swapped in the filter before he logged on.
+“Cat” lawyer Ponton said he was using his assistant’s computer and believes her daughter may have swapped in the filter before he logged on.
 Dell tells me it’s investigating what happened, but suspects its old webcam software was running in a mode that made it difficult to deactivate from inside the Zoom app, unlike more modern filter software.

 So if you’re going to play with filters, remember to always check before turning on your camera.